-Siddur Lev Shalem for Shabbat and Festivals will soon join Mahzor Lev Shalemon the bookshelf of Rabbinical Assembly publications.
+Siddur Lev Shalem for Shabbat and Festivals joins Mahzor Lev Shalem on the bookshelf of Rabbinical Assembly publications.
 Like the mahzor, it features a four column format, new translations in contemporary language, a commentary providing historical context as well as kavanot, poetry and prose that expand and enrich our relationship to the text.
 As an RA member remarked about Mahzor Lev Shalem – it “stretches us in two directions: it is both more traditional and more contemporary than any previous Conservative mahzor.”Siddur Lev Shalem stretches us in that same way: we’ve looked at each service, thinking through how it was put together, how the tradition around it developed, what customs were dropped that can be reincorporated, and what contemporary ideas can respond to the text. - Rabbi Ed Feld, senior editor, Siddur Lev Shalem

 Here is an overview of some of the features of the siddur:

 A Prayerbook for Home and Synagogue

 Siddur Lev Shalem is designed for use by individuals as well as for congregations, in the home and in the synagogue.
 The siddur begins with home preparation for Shabbat -- including meditations on candle lighting, a song that incorporates halakhic instruction, a passage about the neshamah y’teirah (additional spirit) of Shabbat, an introduction to Shabbat from the Zohar, and much more.